biometry/APES/main.md

 # I have one of the common problems

+## Improving stats and R knowledge in general

-•	Want to learn how to work with R
+*	Want to learn how to work with R

+## Taking and analyzing empirical data

-•	have to plan an experiment for a diploma thesis
+*	have to plan an experiment for a diploma thesis
-•	have data and want to get it into R
+*	have data and want to get it into R
-•	have my data in R and want to analyze it
+*	have my data in R and wondering what to do with it

-•	don’t know what my question is
+## Have a technical R problem

-•	get and error message and don’t know that to do
+*	get and error message and don’t know that to do